 Lou's ham activity diminished steadily after his time on the Rankin.
 He briefly had stations in Mount Prospect, Illinois and Fort Lauderdale, Florida, but he no longer had a strong interest in operating, and the demands of job and family didn't leave much time for it.

-As of this writing (August, 2008), Lou is almost entirely out of amateur radio.
-He still retains his license as W3BOA, but he has no transmitting equipment at all, and hasn't been on the air in 30 years.
+As of this writing (November, 2017), Lou is almost entirely out of amateur radio.
+He still retains his license as W3BOA, but he has no transmitting equipment at all, and hasn't been on the air in over 40 years.
 He likes to drive past a Field Day site every year, and most years he gets to one or two hamfests.
-A few years ago, he spent an hour or two visiting ham radio Mecca, W1AW, the station of the headquarters of the American Radion Relay League, in Newington, Connecticut.
+A few years ago, he spent an hour or two visiting ham radio Mecca, W1AW, the station of the headquarters of the American Radio Relay League, in Newington, Connecticut.